• Skip to main content

 Rinse off your berries and let them dry in the colander.
 Place the berries on a cookie sheet with parchment paper.
 Place them in the freezer for about 20 minutes.
 That is called flash freezing.

 Now that you have some frozen berries, what can you do with them?
 That’s easy, put them in smoothies.
-Use them for pancakes.
+Use them with these lemon ricotta pancakes.
 Freeze them in ice cube trays and put them in your drinks for a pretty display.
 You can use them in cupcakes or any dessert.
-Now that you know, go busy some berries and freeze them for later.
+Now that you know, go buy some berries and freeze them for later.

 Red White and Blue Fruit Salad a perfect patriotic appetizer for 4th of July